Cavan: Bus

 Cavan's bus station is owned and operated by Bus Éireann and is located on Farnham Street.
 It is a single-storey accessible building with a ticket office, waiting room, public 'phone, restaurant and toilets.
 The station is served by the Donegal Town – Enniskillen – Dublin Airport – Busáras Expressway route 30 which generally operates every two hours in each direction.
 Route 165 operates less frequently to Athlone and Belfast.
 The station is the terminus of several local routes, including route 109 to Dublin, which operates hourly each way.
-Other local routes are the 111 to Ballinagh, Granard, Castlepollard and Athboy, the 162 to Monaghan via Cloverhill and Clones, the 166 to Dundalk, the 175 to Monaghan via Cootehill and the Tuesdays-only 465 to Carrigallen.
+Other local routes are the 111 to Ballinagh, Granard, Castlepollard and Athboy, the 166 to Dundalk, the 175 to Monaghan via Cootehill, the 175A to Monaghan via Cloverhill and Clones and the Tuesdays-only 465 to Carrigallen.

 Leydons Coaches operate route 930 to Enniskillen via Belturbet, Ballyconnell, Bawnboy and Swanlinbar.

 Whartons Travel operate a route to Longford railway station via Crossdoney, Arvagh, Drumlish and Longford.

+There are also a number of TFI Local Link routes serving Cavan: